The Best Chemistry Sets for KidsScience

 - Educational and fun, but still teaches real chemistry and science.

-- Greater safety for younger kids.
+- Greater safety for young kids.

 - Introduces STEM in the kitchen.